 Graphics card plays a vital role in the gaming PC and is one of the most sought after part when building a gaming machine.
 But due to lots of information and availability of the latest upgrades, it becomes difficult to choose the right card for gaming needs.

 The main concern of every Normal to premium gaming GPU is its VRAM, and it is discussed in the gaming community and forums very frequently.
-So, questions arise about how much VRAM do I need for gaming PC.
+So, questions arise about how much VRAM do I need for a gaming PC.
 Selecting VRAM is not a straightforward process, and it involves some complications because it totally depends on individual factors and the VRAM.

 Keeping in mind these questions, we will give a closer look at VRAM in this article.
 We will discuss its effect on gaming, what is VRAM, and what is the technology behind the VRAM.
-These questions paired with a ton of other useful information will let you decided the right amount of VRAM and will help you to decide on GPU purchase without any confusion easily.
+These questions paired with a ton of other useful information will let you decided the right amount of VRAM and will help you to decide on a GPU purchase without any confusion easily.

 Let’s dig into this and get you straight to the main content.